aspnet/Blazor.Docs/docs/components/index.md

 ## Component classes

-Blazor's Razor files (*\*.cshtml*) mix HTML markup and C# in the same file, as shown in the sample `HeadingComponent` component above.
+Blazor's Razor files (*\*.cshtml*) mix HTML markup and C# processing code in the same file, as shown in the sample `HeadingComponent` above.
 Blazor doesn't currently support `partial` component classes.
-However, the `@inherits` directive can be used to provide a Blazor "code-behind" experience.
+However, the `@inherits` directive can be used to provide Blazor with a "code-behind" experience that separates view markup from processing code.

 The [Components Sample app](https://github.com/aspnet/Docs/tree/master/aspnetcore/client-side/blazor/components/common/samples/) shows how a component can inherit a base class, `BlazorRocksBase`, to provide its properties and methods: